YAcodingroom/mapty/README.md

 ## Author

-- The Ultimate React Course 2024: React, Redux & More by Jonas Schmedtmann
+- The Complete JavaScript Course 2024 by Jonas Schmedtmann
 - YAL